 Bronfenbrenner’s Ecological Theory

-Urie Bronfenbrenner examined how environment influences contribute to a child’s play.
+Urie Bronfenbrenner examined how environmental influences contribute to a child’s play.
 He focused on five environmental systems during the first five years of a child’s life.
 The five environmental systems include:

 The child’s family influences children’s play.